Outside Disneyland, Verizon’s 5G network is ready to offer a wild ride

 I say that because my Anaheim testing results were as bizarre as those I’ve seen in other Verizon 5G locations.
 Across multiple supposed 5G Nationwide locations, the hotspot — running the latest firmware — never once showed a standard “5G” icon, though the speeds I saw were sometimes faster than typical Verizon 4G.
 On the other hand, my hunt for 5G Ultra Wideband took me through Anaheim intersections, occasional side streets, and plenty of parking lots; Verizon’s “5G UW” logo appeared and disappeared unpredictably, not matching the map’s crimson locations.
 Having to weave in and out of traffic just to find 5G made for a stressful testing experience.

 When I finally found a five-bar 5G UW signal at Anaheim’s First Stop Liquor, I ran speed tests showing download speeds in the 732-828Mbps range — less than half the 1.5Gbps to 2Gbps peak speeds we’ve seen from Verizon’s 5G network in the past.
-On a positive note, that was fast enough for me to download the entire movie Borat in roughly two minutes at 1080p HD resolution, making good on the famous 5G promise that users will be able to quickly grab a movie or multiple episodes of a TV series before boarding a plane.
+On a positive note, that was fast enough for me to download the entire 1.25GB movie Borat in roughly two minutes at 1080p HD resolution, making good on the famous 5G promise that users will be able to quickly grab a movie or multiple episodes of a TV series before boarding a plane.
 But finding that five-bar signal took a while, and at other spots, the UW icon turned on, but the data rate dipped below 600Mbps.
 In the parking lot of a nearby Carl’s Jr., where Verizon’s maps claimed 5G UW availability, the MiFi offered a 4G icon and speeds in the 51Mbps range.

 Verizon’s download speeds were a lot lower in the supposedly “5G Nationwide” service areas of Anaheim and adjacent cities such as Irvine, where I live.
 In one neighborhood, I saw only 30Mbps, while another was around 50Mbps and a third was in the low 90Mbps range, all 4G-class numbers.
 I also recorded speeds in the 150Mbps range in several locations.
 My belief is that we’ll soon see Verizon and competing 5G networks settle closer to 150Mbps on a national average, which while not strictly “transformative 5G” level will be better than what most U.S. users — not all — have seen from 4G.